violentmonkey/violentmonkey.github.io/content/api/metadata-block.md

 A typical use case is direct access to global page variables declared as `const` or `let`.
 In a standard userscript you would have to create a `script` element yourself explicitly by using `document.createElement` or  [`GM_addElement`](/api/gm/#gm_addelement), then transfer the result via a `CustomEvent` or `unsafeWindow.foo`.

 Another use case is migration from other extensions that run your JavaScript code as is, without userscript API.

+### @top-level-await

+Since VM2.19.2.

+Enables top-level `await` in your script.
+Useful when the rest of your script's code depends on some external event e.g. when waiting for an element using MutationObserver or fetching data from network.

+* Avoid using it to import dependencies that should always run; prefer using `@require` and `@resource`.
+* Can't be used with `@unwrap`.